Patrick Swayze: 1990s: Rise to mainstream prominence

-2000s
+2000s: Career expansion and later work

 In 2001, he appeared in Donnie Darko, where he played a motivational speaker who is revealed to be a closeted pedophile.
 The film later obtained a cult following.
 After this, he co-starred with Billy Bob Thornton and Charlize Theron in Waking Up in Reno, which focuses on two redneck couples taking a road trip from Little Rock to Reno to see a monster truck rally.
 In 2004, he played Allan Quatermain in King Solomon's Mines and had a cameo appearance in the Dirty Dancing prequel Dirty Dancing: Havana Nights as an unnamed dance instructor.

 In 2003, Swayze co-produced and also starred in the fictional dance film One Last Dance, along with his real-life wife Lisa Niemi.
 The story revolves around an actual dance production, Without a Word, which was choreographed by Alonzo King.
 Swayze and Niemi also produced the film, starred in it, and composed some of the music.